inveox-lab-it/kong-plugin-api-response-merger/README.md

 ## Synopsis

-This plugin transforms the response body from upstream and can extend it by adding additional fields.
+This plugin transforms the response body from upstream by adding additional fields or changing the existing one.

 ## Configuration